-B. Project Descript ion Objectives Improve mobility in the region's Communities of Concern (COCs) by making transit more affordable for low-income residents Move towards a more consistent regional standard for fare discount policies Be financially viable and administratively feasible, without adversely affecting the transit system's service levels and performance Description The Third Cycle Lifeline Transportation Program identified funding for MTC to conduct a Regional Means-Based Transit Fare Pricing Study.
-The purpose of the study was to develop scenarios for funding and implementing a regional means- based transit fare program or programs in the nine-county Bay Area and to determine the feasibility of implementing the scenarios.
+- Improve mobility in the region's Communities of Concern (COCs) by making transit more affordable for low-income residents - Move towards a more consistent regional standard for fare discount policies - Be financially viable and administratively feasible, without adversely affecting the transit system's service levels and performance span 18 months.
+It has been named Clipper START.
+Initial components of the Pilot program are:

+The Third Cycle Lifeline Transportation Program identified funding for MTC to conduct a Regional Means-Based Transit Fare Pricing Study.
+The purpose of the study was to develop scenarios for funding and implementing a regional means-based transit fare program or programs in the nine-county Bay Area and to determine the feasibility of implementing the scenarios.

 As a result of the study and in consultation with transit operators, the MTC Commission approved the "Regional Means-Based Transit Fare Pilot" in May 2018, a transit discount for qualified low income participants on select transit operators in the Bay Area.
 The pilot program will launch in spring 2020 and